 By the 1830s the British government started to fund education through charitable organizations.
 The newly introduced Factory Act meant that children working in factories attended school for at least 2 hours every day.
 By early 1900s civic or “red brick” universities were introduced to deliver vocational training covering areas from medicine and science to mechanics and engineering.
 Indeed, such was the change brought on by the industrial revolution that other countries following suit found that their success rate in capitalizing on the opportunity correlated directly to the standard of education within the region.

-Perhaps the answer to the impact of AI in the workforce is not to give dire warnings, but to look how re-educating and re-skilling workers will develop technology to take us beyond AI to the next big revolution.
+In a recent EY survey, 80% of respondents said that the greatest inhibitors to the uptake of AI in their enterprise was a lack of talent with the requisite skill sets.
+Perhaps the answer to the impact of AI on the workplace of the future is not to give dire warnings, but to look how re-educating and re-skilling workers will develop technology to take us beyond AI to the next big revolution.